PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Wind Noise Solutions

-• Twist straps to break up airflow
+• Twist straps one full rotation to break up airflow

 • Add strap silencers or covers

-• Ensure cockpit cover is secure
+• Ensure cockpit covers are secure for sit-inside models

-Fuel Economy: The Hidden Benefit
+Fuel Economy: The Hidden Benefit of Hull-Up Transport

 • Upside down: 28.5 MPG highway